DinoChiesa/ApiLoadGen/README.md

 - The sleep time between jobs is not dependent upon the run time of a job or set of jobs.
 It should be.
 - execution of multiple jobs is done serially.
 - There's no companion UI to create job definitions
+- There's no variable load generation.
+Each job should be designated to run a given # of times per hour.
+Then the runner should divide that by 12 to get the number of runs every 5 minutes.
+- Currently no way to set a variable X-Forwarded-For header.
+There ought to be  way to allow a weighted-random selection of XFF.